 Sweetwater in Monroe County, Tennessee — The American South (East South Central)

 Location.
-35° 32.14′ N, 84° 25.864′ W. Marker is in Sweetwater, Tennessee, in Monroe County.
-Marker is on Lost Sea Road 0.2 miles north of Tennessee Route 68, on the right when traveling north.
+35° 35.979′ N, 84° 27.728′ W. Marker is in Sweetwater, Tennessee, in Monroe County.
+Marker is on North Main Street (U.S. 11) north of East Walnut Street, on the right when traveling north.
+The marker is located on the grounds of the Sweetwater Depot.
 Touch for map.
-The marker is on the grounds of The Lost Sea Adventure.
-Marker is at or near this postal address: 140 Lost Sea Road, Sweetwater TN 37874, United States of America.
+Marker is in this post office area: Sweetwater TN 37874, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 16, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 442 times since then and 43 times this year.
-Last updated on April 8, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on July 16, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 18, 2018.
+It was originally submitted on October 15, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 445 times since then and 31 times this year.
+Last updated on May 5, 2018, by Byron Hooks of Sandy Springs, Georgia.
+Photos: 1, 2. submitted on October 15, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.